 - Add 1 TBSP oil or butter to a skillet over medium heat.
 Add the chicken and cook for 5-7 minutes on each side, until it’s fully cooked through.

 - Add the chopped onion, carrots, garlic and ginger to the pan with a splash of water to get some of the residue from the chicken off the bottom of the pan.
 Add the garam masala, cumin and nutmeg to the pan with salt and pepper to taste.
-Stir frequently for 5-7 minutes, until the onions are translucent and fragrant.
+Stir frequently for 5-7 minutes, cooking until the onions are translucent and fragrant.

 - Add the whole can of tomato sauce to the pan, stir and bring the sauce to a low boil.
 Then simmer and cook uncovered for about 10-15 minutes.
 If your sauce thickens too much, add 1-2 TBSP water to thin it out.

 - After 10 minutes turn off the heat, pour in the remaining coconut milk/whole milk/yogurt and stir.
 Taste the sauce and adjust spices as necessary.
-I added more salt and garam masala at this point.
+(I added more salt and garam masala at this point.)

-Brianna Deel
+Brianna Deel says

 This is the first thing I’ve made from work week lunch and I’m honestly REALLY disappointed.
 The spices were SO strong and there were just too many.
 The spices truly ruined the meal in my family and I’s opinion.
 We actually couldn’t finish eating it.